-21. Can I change or cancel my policy before it expires?
+21. Can I change or cancel my car insurance before it expires?

 Yes, you can make changes to your auto policy at any time.
 But first, check your policy for details or contact your insurance agent to make sure cancellation fees don’t apply.

-22. Will my car insurance renew if I don’t explicitly cancel it?
+22. Will my auto insurance renew if I don’t explicitly cancel it?

 Usually, yes, but it’s best to check your policy for this information so as to not accidentally lose your coverage because of falsely thinking that you can rely on automatic renewals.

-23. Will my car insurance policy cover theft?
+23. Will my auto insurance policy cover theft?

 Yes, as long as you opted for comprehensive auto insurance coverage.
 Keep in mind that most carriers reimburse you for the vehicle’s actual cash value and not its replacement cost, so make sure to take that into account when browsing the market for its replacement.

-24. If a friend wrecks my car, will my car insurance still apply?
+24. If a friend wrecks my car, will my auto insurance still apply?

 It usually does, but it’s best to get in touch with your auto insurance agent and review the specifics of your policy to avoid claim denial.

 25. How can I lower my auto insurance costs?